-d.
+- d.
 Reports to Other NSHE Institutions.
-If an [responsible employee]official with authority receives a complaint about unlawful discrimination or harassment [sexual misconduct] that has occurred at another NSHE institution or to a student or employee of another NSHE institution, the [responsible employee]official with authority shall report the information to [his or her]the institution's Title IX Coordinator, who shall provide the information to the Title IX Coordinator at the other NSHE institution.

-- e.
-Public Awareness Events-Not Notice to the Institution.
-Public awareness events such as "Take Back the Night," the Clothesline Project, candlelight vigils, protests, "survivor speak outs" or other forums in which [complainants]individuals disclose incidents of [sexual violence]unlawful discrimination or harassment, are not considered notice to the institution of [sexual violence]unlawful discrimination or harassment, are not considered notice to the institution of [sexual violence]unlawful discrimination or harassment, are not considered notice to the institution of [sexual violence]unlawful discrimination or harassment for purposes of triggering the institution's obligation to investigate any particular incident(s).
-Such events may, however, inform the need for institution-wide education and prevention efforts, and the Institution will provide information about [complainants] individuals' [Title IX] rights at these events. - f.
-[Off-Institution Counselors and Advocates.
-Off-institution counselors, advocates, and health care providers will also generally maintain confidentiality and will not share information with the institution unless the complainant requests the disclosure and signs a consent or waiver form.]
+If an official with authority receives a complaint about unlawful discrimination or harassment that has occurred at another NSHE institution or to a student or employee of another NSHE institution, the official with authority shall report the information to the institution's Title IX Coordinator, who shall provide the information to the Title IX Coordinator at the other NSHE institution. - e.
+Public Awareness Events Not Notice to the Institution.
+Public awareness events such as "Take Back the Night," the Clothesline Project, candlelight vigils, protests, "survivor speak outs" or other forums in which individuals disclose incidents of unlawful discrimination or harassment, are not considered notice to the institution of unlawful discrimination or harassment for purposes of triggering the institution's obligation to investigate any particular incident(s).
+Such events may, however, inform the need for institution-wide education and prevention efforts, and the Institution will provide information about individuals' rights at these events. - f.
+Disclosures in written assignments Not Notice to the Institution.
+If a student makes a disclosure of an incident of unlawful discrimination or harassment in a written assignment, such disclosure is not considered notice to the institution of unlawful discrimination or harassment for purposes of triggering the institution's obligation to investigate any particular incident(s). - 6.
+Retaliation